alemangui/pizzicato/README.md

 Pizzicato aims to simplify the way you create and manipulate sounds via the Web Audio API.

-This library still in its early stages.
-In the meantime, feel free to check out the project and also take a look at the [website](https://alemangui.github.io/pizzicato/).
-All contributions are welcome!

 You can use bower to get Pizzicato
 ```
 bower install pizzicato